opensquiggly/user-docs/030-self-hosted/13-k8s-minikube.md

 helm repo add opensquiggly https://opensquiggly.github.io/helm-charts
 ```

-## Option 1 : Use the Host Path CSI Driver and Install the Helm Chart
+## Option 1 : Use the Host Path CSI Driver

 We recommend you install the Host Path CSI driver before installing OpenSquiggly.
 This
 will make the ```hostpath.csi.k8s.io``` storage provisioner available in your cluster,